giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 The second stage of the project consisted in the implementation using Matlab of the algorithm proposed in the papers.

 For the sake of completeness two more version of the SMO were implemented
-1. A modified SMO proposed by Keerthi in "Improvements to Platt's SMO algorithm for SVM Classifier Design"
+1. "Improvements to Platt's SMO algorithm for SVM Classifier Design",[Keerthi 2001](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.115.5266&rep=rep1&type=pdf)
 2. The original version proposed by Platt without using an auxiliary cache to store Prediction error.

 This choice is due to the fact that the implementation proposed by keerthi employed a 1st order method to select the LMs that composed the working set as proposed by Joachims (article nr.
 2), but since he used a working set that is always composed by only 2 LMs, it does not rely on an external quadratic solver to solve the optimization step as done by the version proposed by Joachims.

+While the choice to implemet the Platt's implementations that does not used any cache to temporarly store the prediction error is due  to the fact that could be intresting to analyze the effects of the cache on the training time.

-The folder Algorithms collects all the implementations cited above.
+The folder [Algorithms](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Algorithm) collects all the implementations cited above.

 The last part of the project consisted in comparing the training of the various implementations on different dataset.